Women in Computer Science Day

 The day will combine lots of short talks, some longer lectures, plus a chance to walk around the exhibition area and tour an Oxford college.
 Speakers and session-leaders will include Oxford University lecturers, and researchers, plus representatives from our event sponsor Metaswitch Networks.
 There will also be the chance to meet current Oxford students.

-This event is open to year 10 and 11 female students from UK schools.
+This event is open to year 10 (and year 11 if available) female students from UK schools.
 It is intended for high-performing students with a flair for Maths - those intending to take Maths (or even better Further Maths) A-levels (or equivalent) are particularly welcome.
 Those who already have an interest in Computer Science are also welcome.

 Max.
 10 students per school; there is no minimum.